TitiSkywalker/Graphics/README.md

 Please make sure that you are within the same directory with the executable file.
 Please also make sure you are within the project directory, which must be called "Graphics", otherwise the program won't be able to find itself.

 [Examples](#Examples) are provided, you can have your own image based on these scene files.
-I apologize for not providing detailed format for scene file, but I believe it's more straightforward to see real examples.
+I apologize for not providing detailed format for scene files, but I believe it's more straightforward to see real examples.

 ## 3. Implementation
 This project is object-oriented.
 You are welcomed to see my code, most of which are annotated in detail.